 My favorite Gamble story was when he came to the plate with a runner on first and Yankee third base coach, Dick Howser started flashing him the bunt sign.
 Oscar kept stepping out of the box and looking at Howser for another sign.
 Finally, the coach called timeout and met Gamble halfway up the third base line.
 Howser told Oscar, Billy Martin wanted to get a runner in scoring position.
 Gamble told Howser, “I’m already in scoring position.”
 Howser and Martin relented and sure enough, free from the bunt sign, Oscar hit a home run.

 Gamble was born in Ramer, AL and turns sixty-three-years-old today.
-He shares his birthday with one of baseball’s greatest business minds.
+He shares his birthday with the first starting second baseman in Yankee franchise history and with one of baseball’s greatest business minds.

 Remember the Yankees’ last spring training camp?
 There were lots of questions about who would form the team’s starting rotation for the 2011 season.
 Although there was plenty of speculation that one might, most Yankee fans were not expecting any of the “Three B’s” to head north with that rotation in April.
 We knew Banuelos, Betances and Brackman were not yet ready for prime time, partly because a similar situation from 2008 was still fresh in our minds.
 Back then, Brian Cashman’s plan was to fill New York’s urgent starting pitching needs with another trio of young arms developed in the Yankees’ own farm system.
 Even though he had a phenomenal run as the bullpen’s bridge to Mariano Rivera during the 2007 regular season, Joba Chamberlain was being touted as the team’s next ace back then.
 Phil Hughes had also already provided New York fans with a glimpse of how good he could be, when he flirted with a no-hitter in his second big league start in May 2007 against the Rangers.
 Then, after fully recovering from an injury, Hughes finished strong by winning his final three starts that same season.
 The final part of that young Yankee pitching triumvirate was today’s Pinstripe Birthday celebrant, a young right-hander from Huntington Beach, CA named Ian Kennedy.